Last updated on May 17th, 2024 at 01:37 pm

-For example, vertigo and dizziness can occur when waking up and lying down in bed in the morning.
+- It is generally induced by a change in head position with respect to gravity1.
+For example, when waking up and lying in bed in the morning.
 When feeling dizzy, the person should sit down as he may lose balance and fall, hurting himself.

-However, BPPV can be effectively treated with vestibular rehabilitation therapy and a simple technique called the Semont manoeuvre that involves a series of positions.
-In this article, we will take a closer look at the Semont manoeuvre and how it can help alleviate the symptoms of BPPV vertigo, allowing people to regain their sense of balance and quality of life.
+In this article, we will examine the Semont manoeuvre in more detail and how it can help alleviate the symptoms of BPPV vertigo, allowing people to regain their sense of balance and quality of life.

 This causes a disturbance in the vestibular system that sends postural balance signals to the brain, and one feels dizzy.

-To better understand the cause, let us start with a bit of internal ear anatomy.
 Our internal ears have semi-circular canals, a very sensitive fluid-filled organ that plays a crucial role in balancing our body.
 Observe how easily we stand on two legs without falling.

 The semi-circular canal has the primary function of maintaining balance, especially during the movement of the head.
 Any damage to the canal will result in imbalance and dizziness.